Finding ways on how to clean your refrigerator for healthier storage? Find out ways on how to do it with our article!

 The deep cleaning process starts with defrosting and ice removal.
 This starter will ensure that all of the moisture sources will be taken off before starting on the lower portions of the refrigerator.
-This means to say that the effective healthy cleaning should always start on the freezer portion of the refrigerator.
-There are some refrigerators which have auto defrost features, while others still don’t.
+This means to say that effective healthy cleaning should always start on the freezer portion of the refrigerator.
+There are some refrigerators that have auto defrost features, while others still don’t.
 So once that all of the ice has been melted, it is now the time to remove all of the items inside the freezer.
 This will take the food items away from contamination.

 Defrosting also removes all of the funky smell left by the contents of the freezer.
 After removing all of the water content, you can now start with the next step.